mmfallacy/flakeup/README.md

 - [ ] Copies files from flake to current active directory
 - [ ] When a conflict occurs, follow precedence rules (conflict: `"prepend"`, `"append"`, `"overwrite"`, `"ignore"`, `"ask"`)
 - [ ] `flakeupTemplates` may specify specific arguments per template(`ARG1,ARG2,...`) with their defaults.
 These would substitute their values in any file of the template that contains `@@ARG1@@,@@ARG2@@,...`
+- [ ]
+- [ ] when arbitrary flags like `--ARG1 somevalue` are passed, it will override the replacement string for ALL matching substitutes.
+- [ ]

 ## `outputs.flakeupTemplates` schema: